developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/configreference/index.md

 **Possible Values**

 * 0 - does not disable the scanner
-* 1 - disables the scanner (DefaultMetaTags, Meta Tags in HTML, Javascript API, ActiveXObject)
+* 1 - disables the scanner (DefaultMetaTags, Meta Tags in HTML, JavaScript API, ActiveXObject)

 #### Example
 	:::xml